Best Generators for Hurricane Season 2026

 Cons:

-Hurricane Generator Buying Guide: What to Look For
+Hurricane Generator Buying Guide: What to Look for in 2026

-- Size your generator for your actual needs, not your wants.
-Most homes can maintain essential functions (refrigerator, freezer, sump pump, lights, fans, device chargers) with 5,000 to 7,500 running watts.
-Adding a window AC unit pushes the requirement to 7,500 to 10,000 running watts.
-Central air conditioning typically requires 15,000 or more starting watts and is beyond most portable generators.
-Use our guide on how to size a generator for your home to calculate your specific load before buying.
+- Size your generator for your actual hurricane load, not your entire home.
+Most households can maintain essentials (refrigerator, freezer, sump pump, lights, fans, phone chargers) on 5,000 to 7,500 running watts.
+Adding a window AC unit pushes the requirement to 7,500 to 10,000 watts.
+Central air conditioning is generally beyond portable generator capacity.
+Use our generator sizing guide to calculate your specific needs.

 Important Safety Notes

-⚠️ WARNING: NEVER run or NEVER operate a generator indoors, including in garages, basements, crawl spaces, or any enclosed or partially enclosed structure.
-Generator exhaust contains carbon monoxide, an odorless, colorless gas that can kill in minutes.
-Place your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust pointing away from your home.
+⚠️ WARNING: NEVER run or NEVER operate a generator indoors, in a garage, in a carport, or in any enclosed or partially enclosed space.
+Generators produce carbon monoxide, an odorless, colorless gas that can kill in minutes.
+This includes garages with the door open.
+Place your generator outdoors only, at least 20 feet away from windows, doors, and vents, with the exhaust directed away from any occupied structure.

-⚠️ WARNING: NEVER connect or NEVER plug a generator directly into a wall outlet or your home's electrical panel without a properly installed transfer switch.
-This creates a deadly backfeed condition that sends electricity back through the utility lines and can electrocute lineworkers attempting to restore power.
-A licensed electrician must install a transfer switch before you connect any generator to your home's wiring.
+⚠️ WARNING: NEVER connect or NEVER plug a generator directly into your home's electrical panel, wall outlet, or breaker box.
+This creates a deadly backfeed condition that sends electricity back through the utility lines and can electrocute lineworkers trying to restore power.
+Always use a properly installed transfer switch to connect a generator to your home's electrical system.
+Have a licensed electrician install the transfer switch before hurricane season.

-⚠️ WARNING: Store all fuel in approved containers designed for that specific fuel type (UL-listed gas cans for gasoline, DOT-certified tanks for propane).
-Keep fuel containers away from living areas, away from the generator while it is running, and away from any ignition sources.
-Never refuel a generator while it is running or hot - shut it down and let it cool for at least 5 minutes before adding fuel.
+⚠️ WARNING: Store all fuel in approved containers designed for that specific fuel type.
+Keep gasoline, propane tanks, and all fuel containers away from living areas, away from the generator while it is running, and away from any ignition sources.
+Add fuel stabilizer to gasoline that will be stored for more than 30 days.
+Never refuel a generator while it is running or hot; shut it down and let it cool for at least 5 minutes before adding fuel.

-⚠️ WARNING: Position your generator on a flat, dry surface and protect it from direct rain with a canopy or generator cover that allows full ventilation on all sides.
-Never operate a generator in standing water or on wet ground where electrical shock is possible.
-Use heavy-duty outdoor-rated extension cords that are properly sized for the load you are running.
+⚠️ WARNING: Position your generator on a flat, dry surface and protect it from direct rain and flooding with a canopy or generator cover that allows full ventilation on all sides.
+Water and electricity are a lethal combination.
+Never operate a generator while standing in water or on wet ground.
+Elevate the generator if flooding is possible.

 Learn More